The Rule of the Road

 The business was well known and his small three-wheeler car was a boon to getting out to customers and suppliers across mid-Devon.

 At about 11pm, he drove past Lapford Cross.
-Minutes later, moonlight shadows darkened as the road as it began its short incline through Bury Wood below Bury Barton.
+Minutes later, moonlight shadows darkened the road as it began its short incline through Bury Wood, below Bury Barton.

 Deciding who was to blame for an accident was often problematic.
 Although a system of local arbitration existed, most vehicle accident disputes went to court.
-Decisions often had to be made solely on the verbal evidence of those involved.
-In these days before insurance, the verdict could be life-changing.
-Damage to a cart could cost the carter his livelihood; paying the repair bill of an expensive car could reduce his family to poverty; .
+In these days before insurance, the verdict could be life-changing: damage to a cart could cost the carter his livelihood; paying the repair bill of an expensive car could reduce his family to poverty.
+Yet, verdicts were often reached solely on the verbal evidence of those involved.

 Defence lawyers usually branded any prosecuting motorist as elite, rich, “road hogs” who thought they ruled the road.
 It swayed most court juror’s who tended to favour traditional practices and were biased against motor-vehicles.